In association with

 A registered trade mark is the best way to protect your name and brand.
 The protection can last forever if you renew every 10 years.

-• Protects your brands in the marketplace.
+• protects your brands in the marketplace

-• Register with IPONZ.
+• must be registered with IPONZ.

 Helpful hint: You can’t register a word that is common in your industry.
 You could register the name ‘Milk’ as an architecture firm, but not for a milk product.